-"For meritorious achievement in the performance of outstanding duties to the Government of the United States, while serving with the United Nations blockading and Escort Force as
+"For meritorious achievement in the performance of outstanding duties to the Government of the United States, while serving with the United Nations blockading and Escort

-Commanding Officer of HMCS Crusader (DDE 228).
-On 15 April 1953, HMCS Crusader, under the outstanding leadership of Lieutenant-Commander Bovey, was positioned and controlled so as to inflict great damage to the enemy while interdicting the North Korean coast rail supply route.
+Force as Commanding Officer of HMCS Crusader (DDE 228).
+On April 1953.
+HMCS Crusader, under the outstanding leadership of Lieutenant-Commander Bovey, was positioned and controlled so as to inflict great damage to the enemy while interdicting the North Korean coast rail supply route.
 A record to date was established in the number of enemy trains stopped and the amount of damage inflicted by any one unit of the interdiction forces in a single day.
 Stopping one Northbound train in the morning, the accurate guns of HMCS Crusader destroyed three cars, damaged five cars and caused secondary explosions.
-Later on the same day, the Crusader continued her outstanding performance and destructive qunfire effect by stopping two Southbound trains causing considerable damage.
+Later on the same day, the Crusader continued her outstanding performance and destructive gunfire effect by stopping two Southbound trains causing considerable damage.
 In addition to the constant threat of enemy shore battery fire, the additional hazard of mines was brought to mind rather sharply when Crusader sank a Mark 26 type mine.
 LCdr Bovey, in leading his ship, was attested to by "Well done" messages from the Commander Naval Forces Far East, Commander Seventh Fleet, and Commander Task Force Ninety-Five.
-His actions were a great credit to himself and were in keeping with the highest traditions of the United Nations war effort in Korea.
-The Combat distinguishing device is authorized."
+His actions were a great credit to himself and were in keeping with the highest traditions of the United Nations war The Combat distinguishing device is effort in Korea. authorized."

 BROCK, Jeffry Vanstone, Captain, DSC, CD - Distinguished Service Order (DSO) - RCN / HMCS Cayuga - Awarded as per Canada Gazette of 22 December 1951.

 Born in Vancouver on 29 August 1913.

 Joined Winnipeg Division of RCNVR in 1934.

 Commanding Officer of Vancouver Division HQ in 1936.

 Mobilized for WW2 service as Staff Signals Officer to Flag Officer Pacific Coast 1939.

 To HMS King Alfred 1940.

 To HMS Berkshire as First Lieutenant on 1940.

 Commanding Officer of HMS Kirkella in 1941.

 Commanding Officer of HMS Ranunculus.
 Commanding Officer of HMS Stonecrop.

 Commanding Officer of HMS Bazely (1942).

 Spare Escort Commander Western Approaches.
 Senior Officer 6th Canadian Escort Group 1945.
 Senior officer Western Naval Reserve Divisions 1945.
 Awarded Distinguished Service Cross (DSC) as per Canada Gazette of 3 August 1946.
 Transferred from RCNVR to RCN in 1946.

-In Command of HMCS Ontario 1946.

-RCAF Staff College course 1947.